mattser/not-tetris/README.md

 About
 =====
 Web based JavaScript Video Game Challenge!
-Welcome to my reindition of the classic, hit arcade game, Tetris!
+Welcome to my original concept, with no relation to the original classic, hit arcade game, Tetris!
 This Repo is for educational purposes only.